-As a community across Australia we focus in on key areas that will be most effective in progressing change, and are involved in a number of activities to take action.
+As a community of volunteers across Australia we focus in on key areas that will have the greatest influence on democracy.
 At Citizens’ Climate Lobby we refer to these as the “5 levers of political will” and they are:

 - We write to MPs.

-- Arrange lobby meetings to discuss Carbon Fee and Dividend and other climate solutions.
+- Arrange lobby meetings to discuss Australian Climate Dividend and other climate solutions.

 - Become liasons with the MP’s office.

 - Write submissions to climate and energy legislation bills

 - We further our knowledge on climate change issues and solutions to become informed and prepared for lobby meetings.

 Media coverage deeply influences public opinion and public understanding of the urgency and extent of climate change, and also effective policies that will be accepted and embraced by the public.
 The power and influence of media on democracy and the public perception of climate change in Australia is incredibly important.
 That’s why we are active and involved in a variety of media, as well as utilise media to increase our exposure, media presence and build relationships with members of the media.
 We do the following: